 Happy to have another opportunity to serve them, I decided to make the delicious vanilla bean cupcakes for today’s Bake for Japan event.
 But I wasn’t thinking.
-This was a bake sale not a school party, and at the last minute it dawned on me that I needed to package the cupcakes individually.
+This was a bake sale not a school party, and at the last minute it dawned on me that I needed the cupcakes individually wrapped.

 Uh oh.
 Not wanting to spend a crazy amount of money on ready-made cupcake boxes (though they are very cute), I came up with this idea.
 Of course others have already had the idea and I don’t know why it didn’t occur to me until this morning, but Todd brought home a pack of clear plastic cups from the grocery store and we combined those with the treat bags to do this.